suhai-yehuza/game-diary/DEPLOYMENT_LIFECYCLE.md

 # Deployment Lifecycle

-This document outlines the updated deployment lifecycle for the Game Diary application, implementing a simplified master → staging → production flow with a 24-hour business hours soak period.
+This document outlines the updated deployment lifecycle for the Game Diary application, implementing a simplified master → staging → production flow with a 2 business days soak period.

 ## Overview